 In February 2010, Trinidad and Tobago made a high-level political commitment to work with the FATF and CFATF to address its strategic AML/CFT deficiencies.
-Since June 2011, Trinidad and Tobago has taken steps towards improving its AML/CFT regime, including by completing the registration process of the listed businesses and initiating the supervision of the listed entities.
-However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Trinidad and Tobago should continue to work on implementing its action plan to address these deficiencies, including by (1) implementing adequate procedures to identify and freeze terrorist assets without delay (Special Recommendation III); and (2) establishing a fully operational and effectively functioning Financial Intelligence Unit, including supervisory powers (Recommendation 26).
+The FATF has determined that certain strategic AML/CFT deficiencies remain.
+Trinidad and Tobago should continue to work on implementing its action plan to address these deficiencies, including by: (1) implementing adequate procedures to identify and freeze terrorist assets without delay (Special Recommendation III); and (2) ensuring a fully operational and effectively functioning Financial Intelligence Unit, including supervisory powers (Recommendation 26).
 The FATF encourages Trinidad and Tobago to address its remaining deficiencies and continue the process of implementing its action plan.